 Windowpane and winter flounder larvae are initially planktonic, but quickly become bottomoriented and could be affected by installation and removal of the cofferdams if they are present at the project site.
 Any pelagic larvae that may occur in the study area will be less susceptible to effects from sediment-disturbing activities, as they are able to move away from the construction area to suitable habitat in the vicinity.
 Larvae in the study area could be temporarily impacted by minor increases in suspended sediment and localized increases in turbidity during installation and removal of the cofferdams.
-In-water construction activities will likely be restricted between early January and late May to protect spawning winter flounder, which will also protect any larvae present in the study area during that time.
-During the in-water work, up to four construction barges will be moored-in-place and will result in shading of approximately 10,800 square feet of deep open water.
+In-water construction activities will be restricted between January 21st and June 30th, which will protect spawning winter flounder and any larvae present in the study area during that time.
+The permanent loss of 0.7 acres of soft bottom habitat where elevated soilcrete will be added within the soil improvement area will not adversely affect nursery habitat for EFH species, as similar habitat is available in the vicinity.
+During the inwater work, up to four construction barges will be moored-in-place and will result in shading of approximately 10,800 square feet of deep open water.
 Similar habitat is available in the vicinity, and this small area of shading in the open waters of the Lower Hudson River will not adversely affect nursery habitat.
-As noted above, driving of the sheet pile cofferdam walls via vibratory hammer will be temporary, intermittent, and will minimize effects of increased underwater noise.
+As noted above, driving of the king piles and sheet pile cofferdam walls via vibratory hammer will be temporary, intermittent, and will minimize effects of increased underwater noise.
 Elevated noise levels during this time may lead to avoidance of the area by some fish, but will not have a significant adverse effect on larvae.